Jaysaw/MINDMATE_CHATBOT/README.md

 Users are greeted with an interactive and animated homepage that sets a soothing tone.
 This landing page features carefully designed content, smooth transitions, and engaging visuals that promote relaxation and mental well-being.

 2️⃣ Click on “Chat Now” to Initiate a Session
 With a single click, users can launch the chatbot in full-screen mode, ensuring an uninterrupted and immersive experience.
-Sukoon is immediately available to provide guidance, listen to concerns, and engage in meaningful conversations.
+MINDMATE is immediately available to provide guidance, listen to concerns, and engage in meaningful conversations.

 3️⃣ Engage in a Supportive Conversation
-Once the chat begins, users can communicate with Sukoon through text or voice input.
+Once the chat begins, users can communicate with MINDMATE through text or voice input.
 The chatbot actively listens, understands emotions, and responds with appropriate support, self-care tips, and well-being resources.
 Users can also explore additional mindfulness exercises, stress-relief techniques, and personalized recommendations.

 Why Choose MindMate_Chatbot?
 🌟 Accessible & Non-Judgmental Support – MindMate_Chatbot is always available, providing an empathetic and private space where users can freely express their emotions.